Morozko’s Gift

 Oil on wood panel 2026, 72 × 30 in

-This painting draws from the Slavic folktale of Morozko, the winter spirit who tests the character of those who cross his path.
-In the story, a young girl is sent deep into the forest by her cruel stepmother and stepsister, under the pretense of gathering firewood.
-In truth, they expect the harsh winter to claim her life.
+The work draws from the Slavic folktale of Morozko, the winter spirit who tests the character of those who cross his path.
+In the story, a young girl is sent deep into the forest by her cruel stepmother and stepsister under the pretense of gathering firewood, though they expect the harsh winter to claim her life.

-Alone in the frozen woods, surrounded by silence and cold, the girl encounters Morozko.
+Alone in the frozen woods, surrounded by silence and cold, she encounters Morozko.
 Rather than responding with fear or bitterness, she meets him with humility and quiet respect.
-Intrigued by her presence and composure, Morozko questions why she endures such conditions.
-He then sets a task for her, to sew a shirt, leaving her to complete it while standing in the unforgiving cold.
+Intrigued by her composure, he questions her presence and sets a task: to sew a shirt while standing in the unforgiving cold.